 Give it all a quick folding with a large spatula and it’s blended into ham-salad perfection.

 I feed good that in making this spread I’m utilizing organic veggies grown and preserved from my own garden, meat harvested from our ranch and a few added condiments to blend it all together – no running to the store for sliced lunch meat.
 I look at this as a beneficial win/win – fewer wild hogs to damage our pastures and lots of good eating.
-Hey, that’s just Taylor-Made for us!
+Hey, that’s just perfect for us!

 Want to see other Meal Ideas?